 A great resource for people who want to take a career break and need to know how.
 They hold yearly meet ups around the country to help people meet, plan, and go.

-This website is the ultimate guide to travel travel anywhere in the world.
+This website is the ultimate guide to train travel anywhere in the world.
 They have the most comprehensive information on routes, times, prices, and train conditions.
 If you are planning a long train journey or some epic train trip, consult this site.

 Top Travel Credit Cards

 Travel credit cards offer huge sign-up bonuses that help you travel for free.
 They are worth getting.
 I’ve listed my favorites:

 This is my favorite rewards card.
 You can earn up to 25,000 bonus points when you get the card (10,000 after your first purchase, 15,000 more after you spend $5,000 in 90 days) as well as a 20% transfer bonus when you move 20,000 to any participating airline (my favorite feature)!
 There’s no annual fee the first year ($65 per year after that).
 I use this card for all my day-to-day spending.
 Like all credit cards, terms and conditions apply.

 Another great card with a 40,000 Ultimate Rewards spend $3,000 on purchases in the first 3 months from account opening.
 You can transfer those points to companies like United, Hyatt, Amtrak, and more.
 This card comes with no overseas transaction fee and an introductory annual fee of $0 the first year, then $95.
 This is my second favorite rewards card after the Starwood card and the one I use when I’m overseas.